My youngest son asks me to make these every single week!

 Using butter/dairy free spread, lightly grease a baking sheet and lift the shapes onto it and bake for 10 minutes until golden brown.

-Remove from the oven, cool and enjoy with a cuppa!
+Remove from the oven, cool and enjoy!